-Designated a Center of Excellence, the Center for Applied Physics Science (CAPS) provides a world-class research and education environment that integrates both engineering and physics disciplines, creating opportunities for interdisciplinary studies, the sharing of resources, and the transfer of technology from basic science to applications.
+Designated as a Center of Excellence, the Center for Applied Physics Science (CAPS) provides a world-class research and education environment that integrates both engineering and physics disciplines, creating opportunities for interdisciplinary studies, the sharing of resources, and the transfer of technology from basic science to applications.
 The center brings together faculty with diverse academic backgrounds and serves the educational need of the Physics, Chemistry, and Electrical Engineering Programs at Louisiana Tech University.

 CAPS has been an integral member of the Louisiana Optical Network Initiative (LONI), a $50M investment in the State’s IT infrastructure.
 Our researchers have direct access to the 1.5Pflop Queen Bee 2 supercomputer through LONI’s high-speed and high-bandwidth connections.
-The Queen Bee 2 was commissioned in the summer of 2014, ranked the 46th most powerful supercomputer in the world by Top500.
+The Queen Bee 2 was commissioned in the summer of 2014, and ranked the 46th most powerful supercomputer in the world by Top500.
 Locally, our center hosts the Cerberus community supercomputer and is managing the Louisiana Tech Astronomical Observatory.

 A Center of Excellence at Tech, the Center for Biomedical Engineering and Rehabilitation Science (CBERS) coordinates all biomedical engineering research on the campus, such that strong ties are in place with academic programs in Biomedical Engineering, the other engineering disciplines, the physical and biological sciences, Tech’s Institute for Micromanufacturing (Institute for Micromanufacturing) – another Center of Excellence, and Tech’s Center for Numerical Simulation and Modeling.

 CBERS and its closely affiliated Biomedical Engineering academic program have long had international acclaim for research, rehabilitation engineering, and service.
-Through a partnership with the world-class facilities and researchers in the Institute for Micromanufacturing, CBERS has developed expertise in the growing biomedical microelectromechanical systems field.
+Through a partnership with world-class facilities and researchers in the Institute for Micromanufacturing, CBERS has developed expertise in the growing biomedical microelectromechanical systems field.

-The Center exists to develop and promote basic and translational biomedical research, intellectual property, strong ties with biotechnology and medical industry and strengthens the educational experience and potential of our engineering and science students in biosciences.
+The Center exists to develop and promote basic and translational biomedical research, intellectual property, and strong ties with the biotechnology and medical industry and strengthens the educational experience and potential of our engineering and science students in biosciences.
 Through its mission and vision, CBERS is bound to make a significant contribution to the economic development of the State of Louisiana.

 ISERC is an interdisciplinary center bringing together faculty and resources in the sciences, technology, engineering, mathematics, education, and business.
 Building on the past successes of multidisciplinary collaborations at Louisiana Tech, ISERC is focused on the following objectives: